mmartinezraga/HW3/README.md

 [1] 7.0000000 0.4212779
 [1] 9.0000000 0.4240293

-The range seems to be from about 40-43%, not a bad improvement from the the original data.
-Our commute variables improved the accuracy from the original INCTOT + housing.
+The range seems to be about 40-43%, not a bad improvement from the the original data.
+The commute variables improved the accuracy from the original INCTOT + housing.
 We also see an upward trend where accuracy increases with the more neighboors our attributes is classified in, at least until k=9 for test 1.
 Most likely, other variables such as certain races and ehtnicities could have been better to classify within boroughs.
 However, I wanted to try this one and am not dissapointed at the results.
-A step further would maybe have been to classify using private and public transport as attritube since we learned they vary thoughout.
-Adding more variables in general would have helped as well, although that may affect the quality of our test data.
+A step further would maybe have been to classify using private and public transport as attritube since I learned they vary thoughout.
+Adding more variables in general would have helped as well, although that may affect the quality of the test data.

 ```{r}
 summary(cl_data)